ServinWayne/Supervised-Machine-Learning-Algorithms/README.md

 The Code for running all algorithms, datasets and trials can be found under "COGS 118A Final Project Code.ipynb".

-Raw Data collected from my analysis can be found under each file titled "Raw Test Data (Data_Name).xlsx"
+Raw Data collected from my analysis can be found under each file titled "Raw Testing Data (Data_Name).xlsx"

 ***Datasets can be found from the UCI Machine Learning Repository:***